 - Model the approximate camera spatial domain response and MTF (SFR) using a simple gaussian or Airy disk filter.

-- Use the camera model to show how camera performance varies as a function of Exposure Index (widely known as ISP speed).
+- Use the camera model to show how camera performance varies as a function of Exposure Index (EI; widely known as ISO speed), where increasing the EI is equivalent to decreasing the illumination.

 Modeling image sensor noise

-A key step — perhaps the most important step — in simulating digital camera performance is to model the image sensor noise, which consists of dark noise from several sources and photon (or electron) shot noise.
-The Simatest model is derived from measurements of raw images of grayscale test charts, preferably from transmissive test charts, which have much larger tonal ranges than reflection charts.
+A key step — perhaps the most important step — in simulating digital camera performance is modeling the image sensor noise, which consists of dark noise from several sources, photon (or electron) shot noise, and PRNU (photo response nonuniformity).
+The Simatest model is derived from measurements of raw images of grayscale test charts, preferably from transmissive test charts, which have much larger tonal ranges than reflective charts.

 Once an image sensor’s noise has been properly characterized, Simatest can be used to predict camera performance for a wide variety of camera configurations — lenses, image processing, etc.

-For linear (non-HDR) image sensors, noise can be characterized by an equation derived from the Digital number (pixel level DN ) of the signal + noise at the image sensor.
+For linear (non-HDR) image sensors, noise can be derived from the Digital number (pixel level DN ) of the signal + noise at the image sensor.

 DN = DNmeas – DNoff where DNoff is an offset frequently included in undemosaiced image files.